imakris/glatter/README.md

    * `python include/glatter/glatter.py`
    * `cd include/glatter && python glatter.py`

-If `GLATTER_HAS_EGL_GENERATED_HEADERS` is off for your target, EGL/GLES helpers are unavailable until you generate the headers; the library still builds.
+If `GLATTER_HAS_EGL_GENERATED_HEADERS` is off for a target, EGL/GLES helpers are unavailable until the headers are generated; the library will still build.

 ---

 ## Troubleshooting

-* **“Failed to resolve …”** Ensure a current context and that GL/EGL/GLES libraries are visible on your platform.
+* **“Failed to resolve …”** Ensure a current context and that GL/EGL/GLES libraries are visible on the platform.
 * **Cross‑thread warnings** Call `glatter_bind_owner_to_current_thread()` on the render thread, or enable strict binding with `GLATTER_REQUIRE_EXPLICIT_OWNER_BIND`.
-* **GLX error spam** Define `GLATTER_DO_NOT_INSTALL_X_ERROR_HANDLER` and install your own after X threading init.
+* **GLX error spam** Define `GLATTER_DO_NOT_INSTALL_X_ERROR_HANDLER` and install a custom after X threading init.
-* **Missing EGL/GLES generated headers** Builds still succeed; EGL/GLES helpers are unavailable until you generate headers.
+* **Missing EGL/GLES generated headers** Builds still succeed; EGL/GLES helpers are unavailable until the headers are generated.
-* **Platform family mismatch** Ensure you didn’t enable a platform wrapper unavailable on your target (e.g., WGL on Linux, GLX on Windows).
+* **Platform family mismatch** Ensure a platform wrapper that is unavailable on the target was not enabled (e.g., WGL on Linux, GLX on Windows).
 Pick only the families that exist on the current platform.
 * **WSI override not taking effect** The WSI is latched at first use.
 Set `GLATTER_WSI` or call `glatter_set_wsi()` **before** the first GL/WSI call.